 Professor Jane Endicott

-Since October 2011, I have been Professor of Cancer Structural Biology in the Northern Institute for Cancer Research, Newcastle University.
+Since October 2011, I have been Professor of Cancer Structural Biology first in the Northern Institute for Cancer Research, and now in the Newcastle University Centre for Cancer.
 My group is pursuing structure-function studies of protein complexes involved in regulating transcription and progression through the eukaryotic cell cycle.
-We are also providing structural biology support to projects within the NICR Drug Discovery Group.
+We are also providing structural biology support to projects within the Cancer Research UK Newcastle Drug Discovery Unit.

 I studied Biochemistry at Corpus Christi College, the University of Oxford and then moved to the laboratory of Victor Ling at the Ontario Cancer Institute, Toronto to complete my PhD.
 I returned to Oxford in 1991 as a Junior Research Fellow of the National Cancer Institute of Canada to join the laboratories of Professor Paul Nurse and Professor Louise Johnson to pursue structural studies of cyclin-dependent protein kinases (CDKs) and their regulators.
 I was awarded a Royal Society University Research Fellowship in 1995 and appointed to a University Lecturership in the Laboratory of Molecular Biophysics, University of Oxford in 1998.
 During my time at Oxford I held a College Fellowship at St Cross College, where I am now an Emeritus Fellow and a Lecturership at Trinity College.